fgeorges/ml-console-web/src/browser/config.md

-# Browser configuration
+# Configuration

-The browser can be configured by providing values for some config components, stored in documents with specific URI.
+The ML Console can be configured by providing values for some config components, stored in documents with specific URI.

 - [Location](#location)